Looking to list your Masters programmes? Log in here.

 Entry Requirements

-Applicants must demonstrate entrepreneurial engagement, OR existing involvement in the development of an existing business.
+Applicants must demonstrate entrepreneurship, or current involvement in the development of an existing business.
 This experience could be:

-Building a company; Raising finance for a project; Developing or implementing a new venture within a company; Planning a new business or business venture; Investing in an entrepreneurial activity; Working for a media company that encourages entrepreneurship; Working as a professional advisor (lawyer, accountant, agent) in the creative industries.
+Building a company, raising finance for a project, developing or implementing a new venture within a company, planning a new business or business venture, investing in an entrepreneurial activity, working for a media company that encourages entrepreneurship, working as a professional advisor in creative industries.

 Where is National Film and Television School